dlindridge/UsefulPowershell/README.md

 Replaces FORFILES DOS command (depricated).

+### FailureToCommunicate.ps1 ###
+Lock an AD account by attempting to login with/use it one more than the Domain Lockout Policy allows.

 ### IpInfo.ps1 ###
 Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.